Muzafar-Ali/TodoApp-Redux/README.md

   # Student ID: IOT045448
   App Requirements:
   user can add todo.\
-  user can delete todo
+  user can delete todo.\
-  user can edit the todo
+  user can edit the todo.\
-  user can delete all todo
+  user can delete all todo.\
-  user can update the todo status (active / inactive) todo list can be filtered by status
+  user can update the todo status (active / inactive).\
+  todo list can be filtered by status.\

 # Getting Started with Create React App